The Program

 Not all homeowners will be so lucky.
 But chain of title issues are definitely worth investigating.
 Foreclosure defendants should consult with experienced foreclosure attorneys in order to explore all options and defenses.

-If you have questions about this or other legal issues, call The Law firm of Vaughn and Weber at 516-858-2620 today to schedule a free consultation.
-We are located in the heart of Long Island at 393 Jericho Turnpike, Suite 208, Mineola, NY 11501.
+If you have questions about this or other legal issues, call The Law firm of Vaughn, Weber & Prakope, PLLC at 516-858-2620 today to schedule a free consultation.